How to become a TV presenter, TV broadcaster

 These may help you get into the industry.

-You can search for opportunities with organisations like:
+You can search for opportunities with broadcasters like:

 Other Routes

-If you have detailed knowledge of a subject like sport, gardening, food or science, you might find work as an expert contributor, presenting or co-presenting programmes with an experienced professional.
+If you have detailed knowledge of a subject, such as sport, gardening, food or science, you might find work as an expert contributor, presenting or co-presenting programmes with an experienced professional.

 More Information